iqbaalilmii/iqbaalilmii/README.md

-# 👋 Hello there!
+# 👋 Hi there!
 I'm Iqbal Ilmi

 🎓 I'm a **Computer and Network Engineering (TKJ)** student from **SMK Telkom Malang** with a strong interest in the world of technology and cybersecurity.